From driving a tonga in New Delhi to building a Rs 924 crore turnover spices brand

 Vol 11 | Issue 49

-Mahashay Dharampal Gulati, the owner of the spices brand 'MDH' and India’s highest paid CEO in the FMCG space, with a salary of Rs 21 crore, passed away on Thursday morning.
-MDH reportedly made a net profit of Rs 213 crore in 2016 from total revenue of Rs 924 crore.
+The life story of Mahashay Dharampal Gulati, the owner of the spices brand 'MDH' and India’s highest paid CEO in the FMCG space, with a salary of Rs 21 crore, who made a net profit of Rs 213 crore in 2016 from total revenue of Rs 924 crore, is truly inspirational.

-Born in 1923 in undivided India in Sialkot, now in Pakistan, Mahashay ji, also popularly known as 'Dadaji', had a very humble beginning.
+Born in 1923 in undivided India in Sialkot, now in Pakistan, Mahashay ji, also popularly known as 'Dadaji', died in December last year after building a huge business conglomerate from a humble beginning.

 |Mahashay Dharampal Gulati came to came to Delhi) with Rs 1,500 in 1947 (Photo Courtesy: MDH website)|